PrivateVPN Review: Quick Expert Summary

 ExpressVPN and TunnelBear also offer obfuscation tools similar to Stealth VPN — all of them are good at bypassing internet restrictions, but my favorite is ExpressVPN’s obfuscation feature because it provides the fastest speeds.

 Overall, PrivateVPN’s Stealth VPN feature is a good obfuscation tool that is able to circumvent internet restrictions and censorship as well as VPN blocks.
-Whether you don’t want your ISP to know you’re using a VPN, are looking to bypass geo-blocks imposed by streaming services, or want to access censored sites from a heavily restricted country like China, PrivateVPN is definitely a good choice.
+Whether you don’t want your ISP to know you’re using a VPN, are looking to bypass VPN blocks, or want to access censored sites from a heavily restricted country like China, PrivateVPN is definitely a good choice.

 All PrivateVPN servers let you connect to The Onion Router (Tor) — a privacy network that hides your IP address and encrypts your traffic multiple times.
 While the Tor network is secure, I recommend using Tor over VPN because a VPN will prevent the Tor entry node from seeing your real IP address.
 Using Tor over VPN also allows users in countries that have banned the use of the Tor network to access .onion sites.

-To use PrivateVPN’s Tor over VPN, all you have to do is connect to a PrivateVPN server, open the Tor browser, and start browsing the web.
+Using PrivateVPN’s Tor over VPN is very easy.
+All you have to do is connect to a PrivateVPN server, open the Tor browser, and start browsing the web.
 During my tests, I was able to access .onion sites without any issues — the speeds were slower, but that’s normal because of the double encryption.

-But overall, if you use the Tor browser and don’t want anyone — not even Tor’s entry server — to know your real IP address, or if you live in a country where Tor is banned but you want to browse .onion sites, I recommend PrivateVPN.
+But overall, PrivatePVN’s Tor over VPN is a good additional tool.
+If you use the Tor browser and don’t want anyone — not even Tor’s entry server — to know your real IP address, or if you live in a country where Tor is banned but you want to browse .onion sites, I recommend PrivateVPN.

 PrivateVPN Privacy & Security